Bodhi and Hypertrophic Osteodystrophy

 Bodhi was treated with a non-steroidal anti-inflammatory drug (NSAID) called Rimadyl and a pain killer, Tramadol.
 This is the common treatment for most dogs who get mild, uncomplicated cases of HOD.
 After two days in the hospital Bodhi was released and seemed largely okay.
 He was limping a bit, but that cleared up over the course of the next few days.
-Our initial research online did not indicate to us that HOD was “different” for Weimaraners and the vets at the hospital did not tell us that HOD was of particular concern for Weims.
-We were encouraged when we learn that once afflicted dogs’ initial growth spurts ended, they disease went away.
+Our initial research online did not indicate that HOD was “different” for Weimaraners and the vets at the hospital did not tell us that HOD was of particular concern for the breed.
+We were encouraged when we learned that once an afflicted dog’s initial growth spurts ended, they disease went away.

 We contacted our breeder and she referred us to the handbook she gave us when we picked up Bodhi.
 It noted HOD research that had been done a decade earlier.
-(That is, out-of-date!)
+In other words, very out-of-date!
 We investigated further and soon discovered articles about Dr. Noa Safra’s work at the UC Davis College of Veterinary Medicine.
 We also contacted the Weimaraner Club of America and spoke to a member of their health committee.
 She confirmed that Dr. Safra is a recognized expert in HOD.

 We didn’t need any encouraging.
 We reached out to Dr. Safra immediately.
 She provided us with a complete overview of HOD in Weims.
 She told us how it affects Weimaraners more profoundly than other dogs.
 She said she had devised a special medical regimen that included Prednisone, not NSAIDs, to treat Weims.
 And she warned us to keep vigilant for any recurrence of the disease.
 She said, if left untreated, it could be fatal.